Knight Foundation (Philip H. Knight Charitable Foundation)

 How to Apply

 This foundation does not have a public application process.
-The foundation explicitly states that it "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
+The foundation explicitly states that it "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."

 All grants are made through: